 that conditions of supervision ordered by the court are enforced.
 Offenders who violate the rules of electronic monitoring receive sanctions that could lead to a revocation hearing before the court.

 Regarding Drug Court and DUI Court, the following model is in place:

-- Identification by the District Attorney’s Office of level 2, 3, and 4 offenders, according to sentencing guidelines, with alcohol and/or substance use disorders that meet statutory requirements for county intermediate
+- Identification by the District Attorney’s Office of level 2, 3, and 4 offenders, according to sentencing guidelines, with alcohol and/or substance use disorders that meet statutory requirements for probation

 - Assessments and evaluations are conducted to determine the necessary level of treatment and monitoring via case management.